andyhasit/web2py_intellisense/README.md

-By using a live instance of db object, we can write dummy class definitions mimicking the tables & fields to a file.
+Using a live instance of db object, we can generate a python file which contains dummy class definitions which mimick those tables & fields.

-We can then fake import that file:
+We can then fake import that generated file:

         if 0:
             import autocomplete_fakes.py